-As of the balance sheet date, a cumulative amount of \$266 million (before deferred taxes) was recognized as hedge fair value adjustment of designated hedged items.
-In the cost of hedging reserve, a cumulative amount of -\$4 million was recognized net of deferred taxes.
+As of the balance sheet date, a cumulative amount of \$1,119 million was recognized as hedge fair value adjustment of designated hedged items.
+In the cost of hedging reserve, a cumulative amount of \$2.0 million was recognized (including deferred taxes).